SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/bt_ble/bt_ble_dual_mode/readme.md

         - User can find the Radio Board version as given below

 ![Figure: EFR Radio Boards](resources/readme/image82a.png)

+  - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/ble/bt_ble_dual_role/projects/bt_ble_dual_role-brd2204a-gg11.slsproj`

-### 3.4 Bare Metal Support
+### 3.4 Bare Metal/RTOS Support

-This application supports only bare metal environment.
-By default, the application project files (Keil and Simplicity Studio) are provided with bare metal configuration.
+This application supports bare metal/RTOS environment.
+By default, the application project files (Keil and Simplicity Studio) are provided with bare metal and RTOS configuration.

 ## 4. Application Configuration Parameters